Gamecock junior to compete in collegiate show on Feb. 2

-Ruth Sorrel, a 2000 graduate of the Darla Moore School of Business at USC, enters her eighth season as assistant coach for the Gamecocks.
+Ruth Sorrel, a 2000 graduate of the Darla Moore School of Business at USC, enters her ninth season as assistant coach for the Gamecocks.
 She is at the helm of the Western team and came to South Carolina in 2005 after year-long stints as an assistant coach at Auburn and Fresno State.

 In 2007, Sorrel coached the USC Western Team to the Reserve National Championship to help the equestrian team win its second overall national championship in three years.
 Seeded seventh at the championships, Sorrel coached the team to a second place finish, the highest the Western team has placed in school history.